starekrow/SecureToken-php/README.md

 The token type selected affects the encryption and authentication of the token, and influences its total length.
 The possible types are:

-  - Normal: Normal tokens encrypt with AES-256 and use HKDF with SHA-512 for authentication.
-An additional 256-bit salt is generated and stored before the signature.
+  - Secure: Normal tokens encrypt with AES-256 and use HKDF with SHA-512 for authentication.
+An additional 256-bit salt is generated and stored before the MAC.
   - Quick: A quick token uses AES-128 for encryption, SHA-256 for the HMAC authentication, and KDF1 to generate keys.
   - Compact: Uses the same algorithms as the normal token, but only